Skip to content

 Large type, real contrast, restrained motion, and a hyperlegible mode — not a settings menu, but the way the app looks before it accommodates anyone.

 Most apps treat accessibility as a checklist bolted on at the end.
 A Dynamic Type setting somewhere in Settings, a VoiceOver pass, a contrast audit, ship it.
-Lanai inverts that.
+Lanai works the other way around.

-The biggest type size iOS offers — AX5, the one designed for readers whose eyes are getting older — is not the accommodation case here.
+Here’s the part that matters: the biggest type size iOS offers — AX5, the one designed for readers whose eyes are getting older — isn’t the accommodation case here.
 It’s the design baseline.
-The screenshots at AX5 are composed exactly the way the screenshots at the default size are.
+The screenshot at AX5 is composed as carefully as the one at the default.
 The High Contrast theme is as crafted as the Day theme.
-The accessibility settings aren’t a menu of allowances; they’re the brand.
+The accessibility settings aren’t a menu of allowances; they are the brand.

 Why this choice

-The harder choice is the design one: starting from AX5 and the High Contrast theme as the primary visual targets, with the smaller-default-sized layouts as the derivative.
-That decision shapes every other decision.
+The harder choice is the design one.
+Starting from AX5 and High Contrast as the primary targets — with the smaller-default-sized layouts as the derivative — shapes every decision downstream.
 Type ramps that scale gracefully.
 Spacing that doesn’t collapse at large sizes.
 Buttons that work whether they’re 44 points or 88.
-Motion that yields to your system-level Reduce Motion preference without losing the design’s character.
+Motion that yields to your system-level Reduce Motion preference without losing the character of the design.

 What it gives you

-- A Hyperlegible mode that swaps in Atkinson Hyperlegible Next for the body and display typefaces
+• A Hyperlegible mode that swaps in Atkinson Hyperlegible Next for body and display

-- A High Contrast theme that meets and exceeds contrast standards while still being a theme you might choose, not the one you have to settle for
+• A High Contrast theme that exceeds standard contrast requirements while still being a theme you might choose, not one you have to settle for

-- VoiceOver actions on posts that turn an entire post — author, body, replies — into a single navigable element with custom actions for reply, repost, like, bookmark, share, and open thread
+• VoiceOver actions on posts that treat a whole post — author, body, replies — as a single navigable element, with custom actions for reply, repost, like, bookmark, share, and open thread

-- A motion system that decelerates rather than springs, with reduced-motion paths built in from the start
+• A motion system that decelerates instead of springs, with reduced-motion paths built in from the start, not retrofitted

-The brand position is small: a social app where being accessible is not a separate question from being well-designed.
-They are the same question.
-The answers look like what you see when you open it.
+The brand position is small: a social app where being accessible isn’t a separate question from being well-designed.
+They’re the same question.
+The answers are what you see when you open it.